Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Darn, Deer!

 Speaking of hydrangea, I heard from a longtime friend living in Cliffside Park, NJ, near the George Washington Bridge.
 Deer weren’t a dilemma when I lived there years ago, but they are now.
 “My hydrangea didn’t bloom this year or last.
 I think it might be due to when I pruned them.
 When is the right time?”

-Year two after Curt’s “unintentional” rejuvenation pruning.

 It depends on the variety.

+Year two after the “unintentional” rejuvenation pruning.

-Most folks have the Bigleaf variety (Hydrangea macrophylla) or my fav Oakleaf Hydrangea (H. quercifolia), which bloom on old wood.
-So, if pruning is desired to manage size, it should be done soon after the flowers fade; but before August 1st to assure blooms next year.
+Most folks have the Bigleaf variety (Hydrangea macrophylla) or my favorite, Oakleaf Hydrangea (H. quercifolia), which bloom on old wood.
+So, if you are pruning to manage size, it should be soon after the flowers fade but before August 1st to encourage blooms next year.
 Panicle and Smooth hydrangeas (H. paniculate and arborescent) bloom on new wood.
-Prune new wood bloomers before the flower buds form in late winter when the plant is still dormant.
+You can prune new wood bloomers before the flower buds form in late winter when the plant is still dormant.

 I was grateful that the day Bambi chomped the hydrangea, she spared the Hosta that sat beside it.
 I resprayed everything diligently.
 But the next day, I found the big burley ‘Sum and Substance’ Hosta munched to the stalks.
-Why do we garden anyway?

 Dog-Ellie-Viewing-Fawn